SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 # Day 32 — 04.06.2026: TriTeron Robot Module (TRM) Progress — Part 11

-Today, starting my work, before I sat down to work on my project, I updated Fusion.
-After updating when I opened my file I saw that most of yesterday's progress was gone.
+Today, before I sat down to work on my project, I updated Fusion.
+After updating when I opened my file I saw that some of yesterday's progress was gone.
+I was quite astonished at the scene but had nothing to do.

-Followed by that, here's what I did before the re-assembly:
+Based on the experience of the previous day, I decided to go with the screw assembly.
+But here's what I did before the assembly:

 1. I first went to Fusion Teams on Chrome and then I deleted old files that were not necessary in the design.
 It makes sure that all my stuff are updated and old unnecessary designs are excluded.